Hewselhoff/SE-scripts/code/scripts/gridbot/design.md

         This algorithm ensures that the quaternion is computed in a stable way, even when the rotation is near singular configurations.

 3. **Convert the Quaternion to Euler Angles:**
-    Once we have the quaternion $ q = (w, x, y, z) $, we can convert it to Euler angles (Pitch, Roll, Yaw) using the following:
+    Once we have the quaternion $q = (w, x, y, z)$, we can convert it to Euler angles (Pitch, Roll, Yaw) using the following:

     - **Roll ($\phi$, rotation about the x-axis):**
         ```math